The purpose of a Negligent Operator Treatment System (NOTS) hearing is to:

 The following factors will be considered in determining if and what type of restriction is appropriate:

-- Would granting the restriction compromise traffic safety (based on factors such as the severity and pattern of the driving record, plan for improvement, and/or acceptance of traffic safety responsibility)?
+- Would granting the restriction compromise traffic safety (based on factors such as the severity and pattern of the driver’s record, plan for improvement, and/or acceptance of traffic safety responsibility)?

 - Is it consistent with the evidence of need presented?